This backgammon online game is a fun browser-based version of backgammon. Move your backgammon checkers around to the other side of your home board.

-To begin, click the Small, Medium, or Large link or PLAY GAME button under the game picture at left.
+To begin, click the Small, Medium, or Large link or Very Large button under the game picture at left.
 This opens the game in a pop-up window.

 To win, bear all your checkers off the board before your opponent.

 Backgammon checkers are also known as draughts, stones, men, counters, pawns, discs, pips, or chips.

 All brain games on this website, including this one, are free to play anytime.
 If you like this backgammon online game, you might enjoy the other free Board Games on this site, such as Mancala, Easy Chess, and Battleship.